-Flamengo: Flamengo is a residents’ beach, the only hotel of note close by being the Glória which is currently being redeveloped.
+Flamengo: Flamengo is a residents’ beach with few hotels of note close by.
 Just over a mile (1.7 kilometers) long, Flamengo Beach and the park are the result of Brazil’s largest landscaping project that reclaimed the whole Flamengo Park area from the Bay to make the largest urban park in the world.

 Without any firm tradition within the community, Flamengo is a beach for sport and sun bathing, swimmers preferring the beaches facing on to the sea, along the coast, and away from the polluted waters of the Bay.

-It will be a key location to watch the Olympic yachting in 2016 and the park saw the marathon and cycling pass through.
+It was a key location to watch the Olympic yachting in 2016 and the park saw the marathon and cycling pass through.

 Botafogo: Similar characteristics to Flamengo, this half-mile (800 meters) of curving sand is more popular with residents of the area than outsiders, but still remarkably empty even at the weekend, and has been used in the past as the location for a number of free nighttime concerts.

 Vermelha: The thick sand, not found on any other beach in the city, gave this beach its name, vermelha (red).
 Little more than 245 yards/meters long, Praia Vermelha is situated below Morro da Urca and facing the sea.
 Normally sheltered by the headland from the South Atlantic swell, the beach is popular with swimmers.

 Leme, which spreads just over half a mile (1 km), is more tranquil than its more famous neighbour, helped, no doubt, by the fact that it is a virtual cul-de-sac and the residential area behind only goes back three blocks while in Copacabana it stretches to six or more.
 Parking is easier in Leme and there are fewer hotels and many less bars.
-Leme’s main famous hotel is the Windsor Atlântica (ex-Méridien), which marks the beginning of Copacabana proper, but others such as the Leme Palace and Golden Tulip Continental are also in the area.
+Leme’s landmark hotel is the Hilton (formally Windsor Atlântica and Méridien), which marks the beginning of Copacabana proper, but others such as the Windsor Leme Palace are also in the area.
 The beachfront hosts a number of good restaurants, the most popular of which, with tourists at least, is Mariu’s barbecue house.

-Then there are the beachfront bars and kiosks that line the avenue and offer just about every type of international and ethnic cuisine, all available without ever having to change from your beach clothes.
+Then there are the beachfront bars and ever more sophisitcated kiosks that line the avenue and offer just about every type of international and ethnic cuisine, all available without ever having to change from your beach clothes.

 Wider than any other beach in Rio – so make sure you have some covering for your feet from the burning sands – Copacabana is the home of beach soccer, an event which can usually be viewed at any time of the day, and volleyball, the nation’s other sporting passion.

 Copacabana hosted the fan zone during the World Cup and many of the international broadcasters set up their studios with views down the beach.
-A number of Olympic sports will take place in Copacabana inlcuding the beachvolley and the end of the cycling road race.
+A number of Olympic sports took place in Copacabana inlcuding the beachvolley and the end of the cycling road race.